DOI-OS-ORDA/uptime/README.md

     ($input[0] -ne $input[1])
 }

+# Determine if the server status changed (from up to down, or down to up)
 $didStatusChange = Get-Content \absolute\path\to\readlog.txt -Tail 2 | ForEach-Object { $_.split("|")[2].Trim() } | Did-Status-Change

 If ($didStatusChange) {